 Not only can they use pain to fuel their magic, allowing them to cast for longer should those around them be suffering, they can also use their power to temporarily cut off their own ability to sense pain.
 They will still be injured, but they won't feel it until their innate spell wears off.

 Mages often forget about Temperance, likely the oldest of the Arcana.
 Steeped in the mysticism of the shaman and the tribal healer, the mages of Temperance heal the spirit and the physical, whereas the Hermits heal the mind.
 The healing powers of Temperance often bring them fame, and, at the same time, exhaustion.
 Hounded by the sick, Temperance Mages often learn early to be subtle about their powers.
 Not all of it is magical, though.
 Through the generations, Temperance Mages have passed down arcane secrets of herbal medicine.
-They have been at the forefront of the race to cure D13, with the Mage known as Devik (gender unspecified) heading up the Marigold Project.
+They have been at the forefront of the race to cure many diseases.
 Temperance Mages can go too far, however.
 It's Temperance which first discovered Necromancy, or so some legends say.
 The healing abilities of Temperance have infused their very bodies.

 They, themselves, heal very rapidly and can even regenerate an entire lost limb within a few days time.
 Even without Healing magic, they can turn their natural healing abilities outwards to heal other mages, but only other mages, though it will leave them without the ability to heal themselves for several hours to several weeks, depending on how much energy they expend.
 Temperance mages spend half as much energy when utilizing Healing Magic, and may, thus, cast it more times than a normal magus.